cncf/mentoring/communitybridge/README.md

 If you are a mentee, please note that you'll be asked to provide the Statement of Purpose letter after the mentor's selection.
 Please be patient.

-## Communication

-Please use the dedicated [#communitybridge](https://cloud-native.slack.com/archives/CPV83DB51) channel on the [CNCF Slack](https://slack.cncf.io/).

-### Community Bridge platform support

-In the case of any issues with the Community Bridge platform/website itself, please reach out to the [Community Bridge support team](https://support.communitybridge.org/) directly.